October 28, 2007

 Witness to What Was, Skeptic of What’s New

 From the island at the center of Astor Place, a frustrated man who goes by the name of Jeremiah Moss can see three Starbucks.
 Towering overhead is Charles Gwathmey’s Sculpture for Living, a 21-story, aquamarine-tinted glass building shaped like a wave.
 Almost directly opposite, on the former site of St. Ann’s Church, rises a steel-and-concrete skeleton soon to be a 26-story New York University dorm.

-Fifteen years ago, when Mr. Moss moved to the East Village from Massachusetts, the island at the center of Astor Place was a hangout for squatters and punk rockers.
+When Mr. Moss moved to the East Village, the island at the center of Astor Place was a hangout for squatters and punk rockers.
 Now, the rapid loss of such places fuels a despairing blog called Jeremiah’s Vanishing New York that offers a running commentary on what many regard as the city’s grim metamorphosis.

 The scheduled departure of Astroland from Coney Island, the move from Greenwich Village of the fabled Shopsin’s restaurant, the ouster of the Playpen sex shop from Times Square — the gentrification of swaths of New York is hardly new.
 But when the changes are chronicled in one place, their pace is staggering and, seen through Mr. Moss’s eyes, alarming and depressing.

 Those who contend that an unprecedented influx of money, combined with rapid development, is causing the city to lose its soul need look no further for evidence than Mr. Moss’s blog.
 It reads like an obituary to a disappearing city, with Astor Place as the “epicenter of evil.”